goldbergyoni/various-testing-examples/getting-started/demo-flow.md

 # Setup & teardown

-- Intro: need to prepare and properly close stuff, like DB, server mock
+- Intro: need to prepare and properly close stuff, like DB, server mockg

-- Rundown with console.log 🖼
+* Rundown with console.log 🖼
-- Beforeall - Initialize DB (or mock server)
+* Beforeall - Initialize DB (or mock server)
-- Beforeach - Process.env
+* Beforeach - Process.env
-- Aftereach - Process.env
+* Aftereach - Process.env
-- Afterall - Teardown
+* Afterall - Teardown
-- The risk - globals
+* The risk - globals
-- BP: Each test is a tiny universe ✅
+* BP: Each test is a tiny universe ✅

 # Setup & teardown